Rockville Sister City History

 This is the official site of the Rockville Sister City Corporation (RSCC) in Rockville, Maryland, representing a long-standing relationship between the people of Rockville, Maryland, and the people of Pinneberg, Germany.
 The relationship was established in 1957 and the 50th anniversary of the relationship was celebrated in June and October 2007.

 RSCC established a "friendly relationship" with Jiaxing, China in September 2009.
-It is hoped that after one year, Jiaxing will become Rockville's second sister city.
+It is hoped that after a period of negotiation and formal delegation exchange visits, Jiaxing will become Rockville's second sister city.
 RSCC is expanding its activities to include Chinese cultural activities in addition to our usual German events.

 In 1987 we became a privately incorporated not-for-profit 501(c)(3) organization, promoting a people-to-people program initiated in 1956 by President Eisenhower which, under the umbrella organization, Sister Cities International (SCI), is one of over 2,500 partnerships in 132 countries.
 These partnerships provide an opportunity to pursue initiatives through projects promoting peace through mutual respect, understanding, and cooperation - one individual, one community at a time.

 Rockville Mayor Dickran Hovsepian and the City Council approved a resolution on October 13, 1957, establishing the Sister City relationship with Pinneberg, Federal Republic of Germany.
 A similar resolution was passed on November 8, 1957, in Pinneberg.
 On November 8, 1982, the Mayor and Council of Rockville adopted a resolution to establish a Sister City Task Force.
 The mission of the task force was to formulate new programs and strengthen existing ties between the two cities.